BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 ### Design Improvements
 * Create its own 3D assets
-* Pick different car models
+* Give the option of picking different car models
 * Add sounds and animations
-* Add the option of bending back seats to increase trunk size
+* Add the option of bending the back seats to increase trunk size

-### Solution or Engineering Improvements
+### Engineering Improvements
 * Measure size or volume of the box
-* Persist assets so it can be reloaded
+* Persist assets so they can be reloaded later
 * Be able to create assets in the world of the same size as the real life box
-* Provide a counter is stating the how much of the trunk is still free
+* Provide a counter stating the how much of the trunk is still free
 * Auto fit boxes in the trunk
 * A simple way to solve oclusion problems